dansdata-se/portal/README.md

 npm run dev
 ```

-To generate database documentation (requires supabase to be running)
+To generate database documentation and TS types (requires supabase to be running)

 ```bash
 npm run docs